 Fall PMQ 2019 - “Cosmos”

 It is super easy to get started with the PMQ.
-All you need to do is select a color way that strikes your fancy, select a finished quilt size, set up how you would like to pay and you're all set!
+All you need to do is select a color way that strikes your fancy, select a finished quilt size (click on the size to add to your cart), set up how you would like to pay and you're all set!
 We have limited quantities of each color available and will flag when we are getting short on certain colors.
-Also, if giving as a gift, please select the color wheel your quilter will like to ensure we reserve the fabric for them.

 Fall 2019 PMQ Colorways